G3Dev-0/pylab/DOCUMENTATION.md

 All plotting functions have some specific parameters plus generic ones, namely:
 - **z_index**: an integer greater than or equal to 1 that tells matplotlib the layer on which the plot will be drawn.\
+Keep in mind that 0 is the grid level, so plotting with `z_index=0` will likely draw the grid over the plot.\
 *Note*: that you can also set it to 0, but the grid will be drawn on top of the plot.
 - **color**: the color of the plot.
 You can choose it among the ones in the [plot colors list](#plot_colors).
 - **alpha** (0-1 float): the alpha channel (transparency) of the plot color.